No Tags Found!

 Amend(0)

 You are very well applicable for Gratuity.
-According to the Gratuity Act 1972, you are eligible to get the gratuity after the completion of five years.
+According to the Gratuity Act 1972, you are eligible to receive gratuity after the completion of five years.
 It is calculated as one year if a person completes six months of service.
-Therefore, apart from the two years of your tenure, you have completed four years & 240 days, a year is deemed to be complete in terms of continuous service.
-Your two years of contract will also be added even if you were in a contract but should be in continuous service without a gap.
+Therefore, apart from the two years of your tenure, you have completed four years and 240 days; a year is deemed to be complete in terms of continuous service.
+Your two years of contract will also be added even if you were on a contract, but you should be in continuous service without a gap.

 From India, Visakhapatnam